Main Screen

 USB

-You can scroll through kits one by one, or use the scroll bar to jump to the beginning or end of the kit list.
+The Presets screen gives you a quick way to scroll through kits.
+Scroll one by one, or use the scroll bar to jump to the beginning or end of the kit list.

 Kit Edit

-This screen allows you to change the sound of a drum pad.
-To see the sound assigned to a pad, either tap the drum on the app screen or hit a drum pad with your drum stick.
+This screen allows you to change the sound of a playing surface.
+Select a playing surface by scrolling through the available options or hit a surface with your drumstick.

-In the main view, you can change the sound category (Snare, Toms, Hi-Hat…) and the specific sound.
-Many pads have more than one zone, like the snare pad.
+You can change the sound category (Snare, Toms, Hi-Hat…) and the specific sound.
+Many pads have more than one zone.

-Note: The toms show two zones for the center and rim, but the toms that come with the Titan 50 are single-zone.
-You can purchase a dual-zone pad to access more zones, or use a Y-cable to split the tom cable to two single-zone pads.
+Note: The toms that come with the Titan 50 are single zone.
+You can purchase a dual-zone pad to access more zones or use a Y-cable to split the tom cable to two single-zone pads.

 To access more sound parameters, press the “Edit Parameters” button.
 This gives you a few more options: